AymenKtari01/ImageText-Search-ElasticVGG-Docker/README.md

 ├── ingest_data_elastic.py   # Script to ingest data into Elasticsearch
-├── feature_extractor.py      # Module for extracting features from the ingested data ├── route.py                  # Defines the API routes and endpoints for the backend service
+├── feature_extractor.py      # Module for extracting features from the ingested data ├── route.py                  # Defines the API routes and endpoints for the backend service ├── utils.py                  # Utility functions for processing data, including image and text searches in Elasticsearch
 ```
 **Frontend**

 The Frontend directory includes the Streamlit application for user interaction.

 ```
 ├── app.py                    # Main entry point for the Streamlit frontend application
 ```
 **Infra**

 The infra directory manages the infrastructure setup, including Docker configurations and service orchestration.

 ```